 As a result, I added a one-way vent valve cap to my motorcycle gas tank, and now I do not draw a vacuum on the gas tank, and I don’t have engine stalling issues while riding.

-What I did during my Boom Vader Carburetor Upgrade.
+This gas tank venting I did during my Boom Vader Carburetor Upgrade.

-Is The Boom Reliability Vader Motorcycle Reliable?
+Is The Boom Vader Motorcycle Reliable?

 I am into my second year of ownership and hard riding with my little 125cc Boom Vader Motorcycle.